elif1906/Snake_Game_design_pattern/README.md

 - In hard mode, if you touch a bomb, your snake's length will be halved ( rounded up ).
 - There are skins for the snake.
 - Stores the best record in localStorage.
-- Set of music from google snake and minecraft.